shellydeforte/deconstruct_lc/README.md

 3. For those proteins that do not stain with ThT, we will check for dissolution under hexandiol treatment

 The hypothesis is that high scoring proteins will be more likely to form puncta without stress, less likely to stain with ThT and more likely to dissolve with hexandiol.

-Here are the current to do items:

-Waiting
-1. Figure out what the background proteins are (Waiting for Edward Marcotte)

-Done
-1. Create a spreadsheet with the marcotte proteins and scores
-2. Re-read the aggregate paper to check for their methods
-3. Create a framework for chi-square analysis